Commentary Matthew 13

 Verses 47-51

-It’s been said that when something is repeated in the bible, it is because God is placing emphasis on its importance.
-Jesus is making the same point here again that he made in the parable of the weeds.
+It’s been said that when something is repeated in the Bible, it is because God is placing emphasis on its importance.
+Jesus is making the same point here that He made in the parable of the weeds.
 This is the same end-times prophecy.
-At the end of the age the saved and the un-saved will be separated.
-The un-saved will be tossed into the lake of fire.
+At the end of the age, the saved and the un-saved will be separated, and the un-saved will be tossed into the lake of fire.

 Verse 52

 There have been many different interpretations regarding the meaning of verse 52.
 Let’s examine it closely.
-The first thing I see is the phrase “For this reason”.
-This is referring to whatever was previously just spoken; however, I don’t believe Jesus is referring to the separation of the saved from the un-saved at the end of the age.
-Instead, I think Jesus is referring to his parables of hidden treasures.
+The first thing I notice is the phrase “For this reason.”
+This is referring to whatever was previously spoken; however, I don’t believe Jesus is referring to the separation of the saved from the un-saved at the end of the age.
+Instead, I believe He is referring to His parables of hidden treasure.
 Remember, the first man found treasure hidden in a field.
 The second man found a pearl of great value.

 Now Jesus says, “For this reason, every scribe who has been discipled in the kingdom of heaven is like a homeowner who brings out of his storeroom new treasures as well as old.”

-I believe what’s being said here is that the Word of God is the treasure and that it keeps on giving.
-A scribe is a person who studied the Law of Moses and made handwritten duplicates of it.
-This is what compels me to conclude that the parable is about people who are diligent about studying God’s word.
-Furthermore, Jesus mentions new treasures as well as old.
+A scribe is a person who studied the Law of Moses and made handwritten copies of it.
+I believe what is being said here is that the Word of God is the treasure and that it keeps on giving.
+The parable may be about people who are diligent in studying God’s Word.
+Furthermore, Jesus mentions both new treasures and old.

-It has been my experience, and the experience of nearly all devote Christians that you can read a passage from the bible numerous times, but this time, when you read it again, you suddenly see something you never noticed before.
-Thus, the Bible is like the storeroom filled with treasures.
-The person who studies the Bible diligently (like a scribe) will continue to cherish the spiritual truths they’ve already learned (i.e. old treasures), but out of this same storeroom they will also find new spiritual truths (i.e. new treasures) they hadn’t notice before.
+It has been my experience, and the experience of nearly all devoted Christians, that you can read a passage from the Bible numerous times, yet on another occasion suddenly see something you never noticed before.
+Thus, the Bible is like a storeroom filled with treasures.
+The person who studies the Bible diligently (like a scribe) will continue to cherish the spiritual truths they’ve already learned (i.e. old treasures), but out of this same storeroom they will also find new spiritual truths (i.e. new treasures) they hadn’t noticed before.

 Be diligent about studying your Bible.
-Explore different methods of bible study and different translations.
-Purchase an exhaustive concordance so that you can look up the intended meaning of the original languages.
+Explore different methods of Bible study and various translations.
+Purchase an exhaustive concordance so you can look up the intended meaning of the original languages.
 Participate in group Bible studies.
-In other words, be excited about getting to know God.
-Treat your Bible knowledge as something you long to excel at.
+In other words, be excited about getting to know God, and treat your Bible knowledge as something you long to grow in and excel at.

 Verses 53-58

-There is a phrase, “familiarity breeds contempt”, it means that when a person has extensive knowledge about an individual, they may tend to not have a high level of respect for that person.
+There is a phrase, “familiarity breeds contempt,” which means that when a person has extensive familiarity with an individual, they may tend to have less respect for that person.

-Jesus says “Only in his hometown and in his own household is a prophet without honor.”
+Jesus said, “Only in his hometown and in his own household is a prophet without honor.”

-This is why I think it’s important for children to have, in addition to their parents, a wise spiritual mentor who is not their parent or immediate family member.
-Children in their teens may tend not to listen to their parents.
-Meanwhile someone who is not of their own household can give exactly the same advice the parents have been giving, and all of a sudden the teenager acts like she’s hearing this great wisdom for the first time.
+This is why I think it’s important for children to have, in addition to their parents, a wise spiritual mentor who is not their mom, dad, or immediate family member.
+This could be a Sunday school teacher, a youth group leader, or a pastor.
+Children in their teens may tend not to listen to their parents’ advice.
+Meanwhile, someone who is not of their own household can give exactly the same advice the parents were giving, but all of a sudden, the teenager acts like she’s hearing great wisdom for the first time.